David-patrick-chuks/CommerceBridge/README_IMAGE_MATCHING.md

 - Monitor MongoDB Atlas for performance and deduplication.
 - Consider production hardening (security, error handling, scaling).
 - WhatsApp Web JS is used for integration (not WhatsApp Business API).
+- **clip-server** is a dedicated AI service for image search, matching, and deduplication.

 ---